zeta0134/bhop/README.md

 A Work-In-Progress attempt to build a new music driver for NES / FamiCom, with eventual feature parity for FamiTracker projects.
 This will be a brand new driver, built from scratch with the goal of eventually becoming a drop-in replacement for the original.
 Right now it is complete enough to play many modules, but is still lacking several effects, hi-pitch envelopes, and all expansion audio channels.

+There is a live demo here: https://rusticnes.reploid.cafe/wasm/?cartridge=bhop.nes (Use the arrow keys to change tracks.
+Also check out the [Jam] tab to peek at what the audio channels are doing.)

 # Project Status

 ## Implemented